 For CSP customers, this means the same agreement can cover both Azure and Azure Stack, your customers can keep the same tenant subscription ID, and your partner center and bill will display an integrated view of Azure and Azure Stack services.
 No additional agreements are needed to enable your pay-as-you use Azure Stack via CSP.
-You just need to register the Azure Stack system using an admin account tied to your CSP agreement.
+You just need to register the Azure Stack system to an Azure subscription tied to your CSP agreement.